 Episode 1 - In this introduction to the Grief Dreams Podcast, duo Joshua Black and Shawn Ram embark on their quest to provide comfort and fresh insight into the ambiguous world of death and dreaming about our loved ones, the grieving process and finding meaning (or not) and peace.

-Episode 6- In episode 6 we had the pleasure to talk with Dr. Joan Olinger and Ruth Edgett who are writing a book called The Meaning Of Forever.
+Episode 6 - We had the pleasure to talk with Dr. Joan Olinger and Ruth Edgett who are writing a book called The Meaning Of Forever.
 They are currently looking for submissions of personal stories that showcase the soul living on after death (deadline is Sept 1, 2016).
 To learn more about the book and how to submit your story please visit www.meaningofforever.wordpress.com

-Episode 10- In episode 10 we had the pleasure to discuss breath work with Dr. Kerri Michalica.
+Episode 10 - We had the pleasure to discuss breath work with Dr. Kerri Michalica.

-Episode 21 - In Episode 21 we had the pleasure to talk with Ashley-Ann Pereira.
-By day Ashley-Ann works for the Canadian Red Cross and by night is the Co-Founder of Dreams Inc. (www.dreamsincorporated.today).
+Episode 21 - By day Ashley-Ann Pereira works for the Canadian Red Cross and by night is the Co-Founder of Dreams Inc. (www.dreamsincorporated.today).
 She is a Social Service Worker graduate from Sheridan College who loves working with youth.
 Giving back and empowering youth is her purpose in life.
 Ashley-Ann talks about her loss and dreams of her grandmother.

 Episode 22 - In Episode 22 (with guest co-host Jade Black), we had the pleasure to talk with Manolo Orellana (a member of the Grief Dreams Facebook Group).
 Along his journey he has lost many loved ones and has faced a considerable amount of obstacles.
 He has managed to keep his sanity and with that, hopes to help anyone listening to find their light.
 He talks about the death of his father, brother, friend, and dogs.
 He shares a couple dreams that he had of his brother.
 Manolo would like to give his respects to Mynor, Botts, Colin, Kilo, and Jermain, who were all good friends that he didn’t mention on air “RIP My Brothers”.